Can I Fit The Kit Myself

-Our electric bike kits are designed for DIY fitting so most of our customers are able to fit a kit with the help of our comprehensive fitting instructions.The fitting instructions are listed on our website with each of the kits, but as a quick guide, the steps to fitting a kit are as follows (please note that there is no right or wrong order to fitting the different components - the guide below is the sequence that we adopt but documented instructions may be in a different order):
+YES - Our electric bike kits are designed for DIY fitting so most of our customers are able to fit a kit with the help of our comprehensive fitting instructions.The fitting instructions are listed on our website with each of the kits, but as a quick guide, the steps to fitting a kit are as follows (please note that there is no right or wrong order to fitting the different components - these guides below are the sequence that we adopted but documented instructions may be in a different order):

 Front Hub Kit

 - Take the front wheel off the bike and remove the tyre, tube and rim liner from the wheel.
 Fit the rim liner, tube and tyre to the motor wheel

 - If you have disc brakes then remove the rotor from your existing wheel and fit to the motor

 - Fit the motor into the bike forks.
 You may need to experiment with the order of the washers to find the correct spacing for your forks.
 Just be sure to fit the torque washers (with the lug) so that the lug is facing into the dropouts.
 You will need a 19mm spanner to tighten the wheel in place

 - Fit the brake levers and handlebar pedal assistance controls.
 To remove the handgrip from the handlebars: loosen the brake lever and gear shifters and move them away from the handgrip.
 Push a flat blade screwdriver under the handgrip from the side of the brake levers.
 Squirt a small amount of WD40 along the screwdriver, under the handgrip.
 Twist the handgrip and slide off.

 - Set up the brakes with the new levers and tighten the components on the handlebars.
 When fitting the pedal assistance display ensure that you don't over-tighten the clamp.